-The following constant represents all or part of the string generated by successive concatenations of the characters comprising literal-1. literal-1 must be a nonnumeric literal. literal-1 must not be a figurative constant.
+The following constant represents all or part of the string generated by successive concatenations of the characters comprising literal-1. literal-1 must be a nonnumeric literal and may be a concatenation expression. literal-1 must not be a figurative constant.